openprocurement/openprocurement.api/docs/source/complaints-award.rst

 Claim Submission
 ================

-If tender conditions are favoriting only one provider, or in any other viable case, one can submit Tender Award Claim.
+If tender conditions are favoriting only one supplier, or in any other viable case, one can submit Tender Award Claim.

 Tender Award Claim Submission (with documents)
 ---------------------------------------------------